goodalchemy/react-vite-tailwind-express-starter-2/README.md

 ## Overview

-This is a **starter template** for building web apps with **React, Vite, TailwindCSS, and Express**.
-It provides flexibility without the constraints of frameworks like Next.js or Remix.
-Serve your frontend and API from a single Express server for easier deployment.
+This is a starter template for building web apps with React, Vite, TailwindCSS, and Express.
+It provides flexibility without the constraints of opinionated meta-frameworks like Next.js or Remix, which these days seem increasingly focused on adding unnecessary complexity and overhead while taking more control over your project’s structure and runtime.
+With this setup, you can seamlessly serve both your frontend and API from a single Express server, making deployment and maintenance much simpler.

 ## client